 The finite-difference time-domain method is applied to the analysis of transmission lines on printed circuit boards.
 The lossy, dispersive behavior of the dielectric substrate is accurately accounted for by means of several algorithms whose accuracy is discussed and compared.
 Numerical results are validated by comparisons with measurements and an equivalent circuit of slot in the ground plane is proposed.

-R. Araneo et al., "Efficient Modeling of Discontinuities and Dispersive Media in Printed Transmission Lines," IEEE Transactions on Magnetics, Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.
+R. Araneo et al., "Efficient Modeling of Discontinuities and Dispersive Media in Printed Transmission Lines," IEEE Transactions on Magnetics, vol. 38, no. 2, pp. 765-768, Institute of Electrical and Electronics Engineers (IEEE), Mar 2002.

 Electrical and Computer Engineering